CDC shooter believed COVID vaccine made him suicidal, his father tells police

 The Georgia Bureau of Investigation named Patrick Joseph White as the shooter, but authorities haven't said whether he was killed by police or killed himself.

-A voicemail left at a phone number listed publicly for White’s family wasn’t immediately returned Saturday morning.
+A voicemail left at a phone number listed publicly for White’s family wasn’t returned Saturday.

 Employees at the CDC are shaken